Patrick-David/Old-Backtester-Python-2/README.md

 # Backtester

 Python based Equity Backtester
+Note: this is written in Python 2 and some functionality has been depricated
 ## This script provides a basic Backtesting / Market Simulator infrastructure for a given equity trading strategy.

 Simply run the whole script to start the backtest